vliu15/3d-brain-tumor-segmentation/README.md

 We seek to build off of the model that won the BraTS 2018 Segmentation Challenge.
 The top model was created by the NVDLMED team under Andriy Myronenko, who is the first author of the [3D MRI brain tumor segmentation using autoencoder regularization](https://arxiv.org/pdf/1810.11654.pdf) paper that we use for reference.

 ## Model
-We adopt the encoder-decoder convolutional architecture described in the [above paper](https://arxiv.org/pdf/1810.11654.pdf) with a variational autoencoder branch for regularizing the encoder.
+We adopt a variation of the [U-net](https://arxiv.org/pdf/1606.06650.pdf) architecture with [variational autoencoder regularization](https://arxiv.org/pdf/1810.11654.pdf).
 There are several architectural changes that we have made based on common practices combined with the incompleteness of the paper in some areas.
 We have
- - Added squeeze-excitation layers (SENet) in the ResNet blocks, as they have been shown to improve performance.
+ - Added [spatial and channel squeeze-excitation layers](https://arxiv.org/abs/1803.02579) in the ResNet blocks.
+ - Added [dense connections](https://arxiv.org/pdf/1608.06993.pdf) between encoder ResNet blocks at the same spatial resolution level.
- - Reordered all convolutional layers to consist of `Conv3D`, `GroupNorm`, `ReLU`, except for all pointwise and output layers.
+ - Reordered all convolutional layers to consist of `[Conv3D, GroupNorm, ReLU]`, except for all pointwise and output layers.
- - Replaced strided convolutions in downsampling with max pooling.
- - Use He normal initialization for *all* layer kernels except those with sigmoid activations, which we use Glorot normal initialization for.
+ - Used He normal initialization for *all* layer kernels except those with sigmoid activations, which we use Glorot normal initialization for.
- - Add per-epoch learning rate linear warmup from a base learning rate of `1e-6` for the first 10 epochs.
+ - Added per-epoch learning rate linear warmup from a base learning rate of `1e-6` for the first 10 epochs.

-> Use the `--norm [group, batch, layer]` flag to specify the normalization mechanism.
-Defaults to `group` for group normalization.
+ - Replaced all downsampling and upsampling with convolutional operations.
+ - Halved the number of convolutional filters at all levels to prevent overfit and allow flexible memory usage.

 > Use the `--downsamp [max, avg, conv]` flag to specify the downsampling method.
-Defaults to `max` for max pooling.
+Defaults to `conv` for strided convolution.

 > Use the `--upsamp [linear, conv]` flag to specify the upsampling method.
-Defaults to `linear` for linear upsampling.
+Defaults to `conv` for strided deconvolution.

 ## Usage
 Dependencies are only supported for Python3 and can be found in `requirements.txt`.
 We use `numpy==1.15` for the bulk of preprocessing and `tensorflow==2.0.0-alpha0` for the model architecture, utilizing `tf.keras.Model` and `tf.keras.Layer` subclassing.